 Adaptive re-use of a 1938 historic press building into a state-of-the-art museum with an adjacent free-form structure for a new film archive and theater.
 This project, also known as the BAMPFA, will be seeking LEED Gold certification.

-- An interesting component to the project is the interaction between the new and existing structures.
-Large floating volumes connect the structures and act as gallery and performance spaces.
+- An interesting component of the project is the interaction between the new and existing structures.
+Large floating volumes connect the structures and act as a gallery and performance spaces.
 New gallery space is created below the existing building leaving the historic exterior intact.

 - From the street, the theater appears to be floating inside a perimeter glass floor that allows those at the street to see into the subterranean library space.
 The structural system creates an illusion of floating spaces and volumes while preserving the historic and architecturally expressive components.

 When challenged by modernizing the campus of a 140+ year old skilled nursing facility, Forell | Elsesser worked closely with the owner, architects, and contractor to build a new state-of-the-art kitchen, clinics, and synagogue to serve the 430-bed facility.
 The multi-faceted program was effectively shoe-horned into a constrained site, and carefully coordinated construction phasing allowed the facility to continue operations without disruption.

 - Forell | Elsesser provided structural and civil engineering services for the 54,000 s.f. new construction and replacement of this residential facility, built in 1923, providing assisted living to 430 elderly persons.
 The replacement of one wing of the original brick building now houses a new kitchen to prepare 1,300 meals per day, a new geriatric medical clinic, new offices, research laboratories, and a small synagogue.
 The rehabilitation of the existing facility also accommodates an adult day health center and a health club.
 The new building is a 2-story building above a full basement.
 The structural system includes concrete moment frames and shear walls with 2-way concrete slabs.